 Windows 10 comes bundled with tens of apps, like Mail, Calendar, Edge, Photos, Skype, Groove Music, Calculator, and others.
-Most of these apps are pinned to the Start menu by default and one can access with a click or two.
+Most of these apps are pinned to the Start menu by default, and one can access with a click or two.

-Like the classic desktop programs, default apps as well as apps installed from the Store can also be configured to run using keyboard shortcuts.
-You just need to create a shortcut of an app on the desktop, and then assign a keyboard shortcut to the same to begin launching your favorite apps via keyboard shortcuts.
+Like the classic desktop programs, default apps, as well as apps installed from the Store, can also be configured to run using keyboard shortcuts.
+You just need to create a shortcut of an app on the desktop and then assign a keyboard shortcut to the same to begin launching your favorite apps via keyboard shortcuts.

 If, in case, you are not sure how to create desktop shortcuts to apps and set keyboard shortcuts to them, follow given below directions.

-Start apps using keyboard shortcuts in Windows 10
+Launch apps using keyboard shortcuts in Windows 10

+Step 2: Now, drag and drop the pinned app from the Start to the Desktop area.
 Before you begin dragging and dropping, make sure that you can see the desktop!

-Step 2: Once the app shortcut is on desktop, right-click on it, and then click Properties.
+Step 3: Once the app shortcut is on desktop, right-click on it, and then click Properties.

-Step 4: Press a key that you want to use to launch the app.
+Step 5: Press a key that you want to use to launch the app.
 As you can see in the above picture, Windows automatically prefixes Ctrl + Alt keys to the keyboard shortcut.
-For instance, if you press M key, Windows will automatically make it Ctrl + Alt + M.
+For instance, if you press the M key, Windows will automatically make it Ctrl + Alt + M.

 Once done, click the Apply button.
 You may now try the newly created keyboard shortcut.